modular-component/website/docs/usage/testing-components.md

       { !!lifecycle.error && <span>{locale(lifecycle.error) || locale('unknown-error')}</span> }
       <button type="submit">{locale('submit')}</button>
     </form>
-  )))
+  ))
 ```

-Notice how in the render, we use the components injected by the `with(components)` stage.
+Notice how in the render, we use the components injected by the `withComponents()` stage.
 Thanks to that, it becomes
 easy to replace them by dummy implementations in our tests.

 For instance, we could reduce them to standard inputs: